12 Guaranteed Ways To Attract Better Web Site Traffic

 - Do something at least mildly interesting.
 SEO is tough enough for already-interesting sites, let lone optimizing for something with no sizzle.
 If you’re in a field like insurance or something, then you’ll have to make things sizzle or no one will show up (or they’ll show up but then leave quickly, and they certainly won’t share your site on social media).
 At a minimum, at least have a site that’s good looking — nice design, good pics, mobile-friendly (important!), etc. — but some edginess and/or innovation goes a long way to generate interest.

-- Setup (and use) off-site accounts such as Facebook, Youtube, Twitter, etc. Use the same types of best practices in terms of infrastructure here — e.g., getting keyword-loaded account names if possible, etc.
+- Setup (and use) off-site accounts such as Facebook, Youtube, Twitter, Instagram, etc. Use the same types of best practices in terms of infrastructure here — e.g., getting keyword-loaded account names if possible, linking out to your site from those accounts, etc.

 - Generate new content *all the freaking time* (e.g., one new article per day, if possible, if it’s just you writing them; more if it’s a team).
 These do not need to be giant articles.
 Do research as to the best article length for SEO purposes.
 (And check multiple sources, not just one agency’s or developer’s opinion.)
 This is one step that most people can’t sustain.
 If you cannot generate decent, consistent content, then think about outsourcing that.
 If you don’t know how, email me.